susegrant/azure-scripts/README.md

 # azure-scripts
-Place to pull script for easy az cli spin-ups
+Place to pull script for easy az cli spin-ups of SUSE Linux Enterprise and openSUSE images

-Assumes you are logged in with a valid Microsoft subscription.
+Assumes end-user is logged in with a valid Microsoft subscription.